 There are two types of Boswellia that grow in Somaliland.
 Boswellia sacra (sny B. carterii) with the Somali name moxor, which yields a resin locally called beeyo.
 The second is Boswellia frereana with the Somali name, yagcar, which yields resin locally called meydi.
 B. frereana is an endemic species found only in the Somali Frankincense region.
 The Myrrh trees by contrast grow more widespread, mainly in dry inland areas.
 Apart from Somaliland (and Saudi Arabia where small quantities are produced mainly for domestic use), Ethiopia, Sudan and India rank as important resin producers.
 However, these resins are comparatively of inferior quality frankincense (Frank 1994 p6).

 The harvest of Frankincense is done by making a number of precise incisions into the bark and letting the resin ooze out and solidify over a number of weeks.
 Then the harvesters return to each tree to collect the resin.
 This procedure is repeated from two to three times over the 5 month harvesting season.

-This case study seeks to find from the source, the harvesting communities, what they need to improve their livelihoods and if socially responsible business can increase economic development at the community level, and in turn support peace efforts.
-This information is vital to decision makers, practitioners and stakeholders to gain insight into the Somaliland resin trade.
+This case study seeks to find from the source, the harvesting communities, what they need to improve their livelihoods and if socially responsible businesses can increase economic development at the community level, and in turn support peace efforts.
+This information is vital to decision-makers, practitioners and stakeholders to gain insight into the Somaliland resin trade.